Vyral/kevin-mccarthy/_posts/2020-01-09-how-are-you-going-to-achieve-your-2020-goals.md

 **My third goal this year is to finish the classes for my broker license.** Though I’ve been doing real estate for 15 years and have 480-some transactions under my belt, it’s been on my bucket list to get that specific certification.&nbsp;

 I’d also love to buy another investment property by the end of the year, but we’ll see.
-If you have any questions about this or any other real estate topic, or you’re thinking of buying or selling a home soon, don’t hesitate to reach out to me.
+If you have questions about this or any other real estate topic, or you’re thinking of buying or selling a home soon, don’t hesitate to reach out to me.
 I’m always happy to help.